Sale is Ending soon!

 Onigiri

 If you’ve ever been to Japan, then you certainly know how popular onigiri (Japanese: お握り) is.
-Onigiri, which literally means “rice ball,” is the ultimate Japanese snack food.
+Onigiri, which literally means "rice ball," is the ultimate Japanese snack food.
 Hundreds of street vendors sell thousands of onigiri every day in major Japanese cities.
-Although we don’t know who first invented these tasty treats, we do know that the Japanese were consuming something like onigiri for a long time.
+Although we don’t know who first invented these tasty treats, we do know that the Japanese have been consuming something like onigiri for a long time.
 Believe it or not, archaeologists have discovered what looks like an onigiri from 2,000 years ago!
-It wasn’t until the Heian period (794-1185), however, that we have the first official records of something like onigiri.
+It wasn’t until the Heian period (794–1185), however, that we had the first official records of something like onigiri.
 At this time, court officials would serve tonjiki (Japanese: 頓食) to servants.
 These tonjiki were made of white rice and were said to look like an egg.
-It wasn’t until seaweed became easier to process in the Genroku period (1688-1704) that onigiri became the go-to snack for all Japanese citizens.
+It wasn’t until seaweed became easier to process in the Genroku period (1688–1744) that onigiri became the go-to snack for all Japanese citizens.
 As the Edo period progressed, onigiri quickly became the most common snack across Japan.
 As you might expect, there are tons of onigiri that incorporate green tea.
-In fact, it’s very common to see matcha onigiri sold all over modern day Japan.
+In fact, it’s very common to see matcha onigiri sold all over modern-day Japan.

 Related Articles You May Be Interested

-Everything You Need to Know about Genmaicha
+Everything You Need to Know about Genmaicha (玄米茶)

 5 Japanese Green Tea Recipes to Make with Your Family and Strengthen Relationships